Sgt. Rock: Other versions

-An alternate universe variant of Sgt.
+An alternate universe version of Sgt.
 Rock appears in Flashpoint.
 This version is a member of Team 7 before being killed during an attack on a terrorist camp.

 Reception

 Sgt.
 Rock was ranked as the 183rd-greatest comic book character of all time by Wizard magazine.
 IGN also listed Sgt.
-Rock as the 78th-greatest comic book hero of all time stating that Sgt.
-Rock represents the epitome of DC's often overlooked World War II comics.
+Rock as the 78th-greatest comic book hero of all time, stating that Rock represents the epitome of DC's often overlooked World War II comics.